 The Ontario government made changes to the Ontario Business Registry system in October of 2021.
 These changes include new names for the different types of business registration and business license associated with businesses operating in Ontario.

-As a result of these changes, the old Master Business License has been renamed to a Master Business Licence, however it still serves the same purpose.
+As a result of these changes, the old Master Business Licence has been renamed to a Business Name Registration (BNR), however it still serves the same purpose.